 Besides making the store mobile-friendly, the UX stage also involves:

-- getting the site up in terms of speed;
+- getting the site up and speed up Magento;

 - tailoring the navigation to the mobile user needs;